 Notes on using the amplifier

-The amplifier chips are powered with +,- 5V so none of the amplifier outputs should go beyond 3-4V (or so) otherwise the amplifier outputs may saturate (become a constant voltage near to the supply rail voltage).
-In the 4 op-amp chain in the 'extra' gain bloc for example you have to be careful that the first op-amp has not gone out of range (i.e. near to one of the supply rails) as its output will then be saturated and the amp will not respond properly.
-It won't then pass on a reliable signal to the next stage of the chain.
-If you can, it's probably best to try and arrange the experiment so that the amplifier output is about 1V.
-That way variations in signal will keep 'within range' and won't go too high, but you also don't want to have too small a signal so it gets masked in noise.
+The amplifier chips are powered with +,- 5V so none of the amplifier outputs should be allowed to go beyond 3-4V (or so) otherwise the amplifier outputs may saturate (become a constant voltage near to the supply rail voltage).
+In the 4 op-amp chain in the 'extra' gain bloc for example you have to be careful that the first op-amp has not gone out of range (i.e. near to one of the supply rails) as its output will then be saturated and will not respond properly.
+This amplifier won't then pass on a reliable signal to the next stage of the chain.
+If you can, it's probably best to try and arrange the experiment so that none of the op-amp outputs are above about 1V.
+That way variations in signal will keep 'within range' and won't go too high, but you also don't want to have too small a signal, so it gets masked in noise.
 It might therefore be a bit of a balancing act at first to find the best gain setting for a particular experiment.

 If you short the input the amplifier output slowly tends to zero.
-Any residual offset there may be once the amplifier has settled down may be due to small contact potentials from dissimilar metals and solder joints etc. as these will be of the order of 1-10 uV we expect these to appear on the output as 1uV x 1000 = ca. few mV to 10's mV signals.
+Any residual offset there may be once the amplifier has settled down may be due to small contact potentials from dissimilar metals and solder joints etc. in the input lead and connections.
+These can be of the order of 1-10 μV.
+In some experiments we may not be able to remove these and they will appear on the output.
+As a few μV x 1000 = few mV to 10's mV we need to be aware of these sort of 'offset' signals in our experiments when using such a high gain amplifier.

-I found if the input is left open circuit the voltage slowly ramped up.
-I guess any small input offset currents on the input of the LTC1052 chopper stabilised op-amp (which although internally cancelled but may still have offsets on its input stage) charges up the capacitor(s) causing a voltage ramp on the output.
-If you are going to use the amplifier in a very high impedence circuit you may need to be aware of this.
+I found if the input is left open circuit, the voltage slowly ramps up.
+I guess any small input offset currents on the input of the LTC1052 chopper stabilised op-amp (which although internally cancelled but may still have real offsets on the input stage) will charge up the capacitor(s) causing a voltage ramp on the output.
+You won't usually notice this, but if you are going to use the amplifier on very high impedance circuits you may need to be aware of this.

 Calibration

-As stated above the exact gain of the chopper stabilised amplifier implies that you should use a 100R and a 99.9 k ohm for the feedback resistors if you want x 1000 gain.
+As stated above the formulas for the gain of the chopper stabilised amplifier implies that you should use 100R and 99.9 k ohm resistors in the feedback circuit, if you want x 1000 gain.
 I used standard preferred value 100R and 100k resistors because I will use the simple tests below (e.g. test 1) to calibrate the amplifier.
-Good quality resistors - i.e. low temperature variation may be more important than exact value but exact resistors could be chosen from a batch / made-up from a number of resistors if you have access to an accurate ohm meter.
+Good quality resistors i.e. low temperature variation types may be more important than an exact value.
+Exact resistor values can be chosen from a batch / made-up from a number of resistors in series, if you have access to an accurate ohm meter.

 Note on e-bay components